DavesThinkTank/Flash-Gordon-2024/README.md

 Bug Fixes:

 - Pressing game button during game and after ball 1 would restart game.
 It looks like this was intentional, although I can't see why, so I removed it.
-- Bug in Geeteoh that would restart background music at the end of 15 second alarm, even if the background music had changed, has been fixed.
+- Bug in Geeteoh that would restart background music at the end of 15 seconds, even if the background music had changed, has been fixed.
     So, temporary fix in this software has been removed.
 - Slam switch will no longer end self-test during the switch test.
 It will simply register as a switch.